 The entrepreneurs I met, who grew up in under-resourced communities where opportunities were slim but found their inner potential and drive to break out to find their calling, inspired this research.

 Over thirty years of my career, I have been an engineer, designer, entrepreneur, and educator.
 I was very fortunate to have gone through such broad experiences in technology, business, and education.
 My current mission is to use this experience to nurture future innovators and entrepreneurs from the youth in remote and underserved communities by transforming them and, in turn, their communities.

-Currently, I am a Professor of Practice in Innovation & Entrepreneurship at Asia School of Business, started by MIT-Sloan and the central bank of Malaysia in Kuala Lumpur.
+I served as a Professor of Practice in Innovation & Entrepreneurship at Asia School of Business, started by MIT-Sloan in Kuala Lumpur.
 I was one of the founding faculty of ASB.
 I also served at MIT as a Visiting Scholar and Tata Fellow.

 I received Master's degrees in Engineering & Management (Massachusetts Institute of Technology), Manufacturing Engineering (UMass, Amherst), and Electronic Product Design (Indian Institute of Science, Bangalore).
 I hold Bachelor's degrees in Electronics & Communications Engineering (IISc) and Physics (Kerala).

 Oct 10:Incubating future entrepreneurs: Article on Rajesh Nair and the mission of EnCube Labs Business Editor's Notebook: Rajesh Nair wants every kid to have a chance to be an entrepreneur